anaustinbeing/website-scraper/README.md

- **You can increse the number of spiders crawling by increasing the NUMBER_OF_THREADS in main.py file.**
+ **You can increase the number of spiders crawling by increasing the NUMBER_OF_THREADS in main.py file.**
    *Just simple!*